roman-milk/roman-milk.github.io/hipster-chicks-love-big-dicks.md

+===

- ****** Hipster Chicks Love Big Dicks ****** byTheTalkMan© She sat up straight and tossed her hair over her shoulder, turning on her seductive charm, a side of her few got to see.
+She sat up straight and tossed her hair over her shoulder, turning on her seductive charm, a side of her few got to see.
 She looked straight at Bill.
 She glanced towards the bathrooms to verify Eli was still there, and she began to speak.

  "You're right."
 Steph began, her voice breathy as she leaned close to Bill, "I am a little slut.
 I desperately want to get fucked, really fucking hard.
 I want to get all hot and sweaty as much as possible.
 And Eli... he doesn't make me cum.
 He has never made me cum.
 No man has ever made me cum."